denikryt/HackBridge-bot/README.md

   - **Thread Forwarding**: Messages from Discord threads are forwarded with thread context
   - **Reply Chain Preservation**: Maintains conversation flow and reply relationships
 - **Rich Content Support**: Forwards text, images, attachments, and embeds
+- **Message Synchronization**:
+  - **Edit Tracking**: When a message is edited in one channel, all linked copies are automatically updated
+  - **Delete Synchronization**: When a message is deleted in one channel, all linked copies are removed
+  - **Cross-Server Consistency**: Maintains message state consistency across all linked channels

 ### 👑 Advanced Permission System
 - **SuperAdmin**: Full bot control with server administrator privileges